Jasonsd19/SvelteKit-full-stack-todo-list/README.md

 * Responsive Design: The application is fully responsive, ensuring a seamless experience across various devices.

 # Tech Stack
-* Front-end: SvelteKit (JavaScript framework for building web applications)
+* Front-end: SvelteKit (JavaScript framework for building web applications) and TypeScript
 * Back-end: SvelteKit form actions (for handling API requests) and MongoDB (database for storing task data)
 * Styling: CSS
 * Hosting: The application can be deployed on platforms like Vercel, Netlify, or your preferred hosting service (I'm using Vercel).